-Right now, nations around the world are transforming rivers to meet people’s growing needs for clean water and energy.
-One of the main drivers of that development is hydropower.
-While providing important benefits, hydropower dams can change the way rivers flow, often resulting in negative impacts to nature and people.
+Right now, nations around the world are turning to low-carbon energy to help maintain the climate within safe boundaries.
+Global forecasts suggest a doubling of renewable energy sources by 2030, and hydropower currently offers nearly twice the generation of all other renewables combined.
+However, while providing important benefits, hydropower dams can change the way rivers flow, often resulting in negative impacts to nature and people.

 The Intersection of Rivers and Energy